-This data includes billing address, delivery address, email address and any telephone numbers.
+This includes billing address, delivery address, email address and any telephone numbers.

-This data includes first name, last name, username, title, date of birth.
+This includes first name, last name, username, title, date of birth.

-This data includes your username and password, purchases or orders made by you.
+This includes your username and password, purchases or orders made by you.

 This data includes details about your IP (Internet protocol) address, your login information, browser type and version, time zone settings and location, potential browser plug in types and versions, operating system and platform plus any other technology on the devices you use to access this website.

 This includes details about payment to and from you and details of products & services you have purchased or used from us.

 This includes information about how you use our website, products and services.